DDReg pharma

 • Pre-Launch Stage

-Early in the drug development process, RWE studies can be used to detect illness burden on patients and the healthcare system, treatment patterns and disease epidemiology.
+Early in the clinical drug development process, RWE studies can be used to detect illness burden on patients and the healthcare system, treatment patterns and disease epidemiology.
 These insights may be utilized by developers to choose clinical trial objectives and target recruiting efforts, as well as to predict cost-effectiveness for HTA organizations and payers, to demonstrate to physicians how the product will fit into current clinical practice and to assist find undiagnosed individuals.

 • Post-Launch Stage (Pharmacovigilance, phase 4 studies)